alfnielsen/redux-saga-area/README.md

 }
 ```

-> _NOTE:_ If you using React, consider exporting an actionDispatcherMap by using the [react-redux-action-dispatcher](url will come) package

 Each action has added two properties: `name` and `reducer`

 If your using Saga's or other types of reducer/elements that need the action name,